SlapBot/sounder/README.md

 	sounder.set_dataset([['facebook', 'notifications'], ['twitter', 'notifications']])

-As you can already notice, in order to use search method, the dataset needs to be 2 dimensional list, containing string elements.
+As you can already notice, in order to use `search` method, the `dataset` needs to be `2 dimensional list`, containing string elements.

 <a name="search">
 ## Search Method